Frequently Asked Questions

 A. There is a long list of options that can be added to your Scamp trailer.
 Not all options are available on all trailer sizes.
 Other options or features are only available on the Deluxe Wood Interior models.
 You can access more information on Options and Features by clicking on one of the following.

-A. Scamp recommends a 3000 watt for anything with an air conditioner.
-A 2000 watt will probably work for trailers without air conditioners.
+A. Scamp recommends a minimum 3500w for trailers with an air conditioner.
+A 2000w is typically appropriate for trailers which do not have air conditioners.
 The best way to purchase a generator is to determine your maximum usage and purchase accordingly.
-We recommend the Honda EU series generators!

 A. The fresh water tank is 12 gallons.
-Older Scamp’s will have water tanks that are 9.8 gallons.
-The grey water tank is 21 gallons, with older trailers having 15 gallon grey water tanks.
+The grey water tank is 21 gallons.
 The black water tank (under the toilet) is 9 gallons.
-Water heaters also will hold 6 gallons.
+Most water heaters will hold 6 gallons.

 A. The factory is located on the west side of state highway 371 forty miles north of Brainerd, MN.
 If a straight line was drawn between Duluth, MN and Fargo, ND, Scamp is about right at the center point of the line 3 hours North of Minneapolis, MN!